joshmessi10/ActiveBreakApp/README.md

   - Shoulder symmetry (10% tilt tolerance)
 - Visual skeleton overlay (17 keypoints)
 - Intelligent feedback with specific correction messages
+- Internally, the posture engine stabilizes predictions by consolidating classification once per second, applying confidence filters to each of the 17 keypoints, and requiring consecutive frames of consistent misalignment before triggering a state change.
+- Notifications use a cooldown system that prevents repeated alerts during sustained bad posture periods, and posture_events are logged once per second to enable precise analytics and challenge tracking.

 ### 📊 **Comprehensive Analytics**